Pulmonary hypertension is a type of high blood pressure that affects the arteries in the lungs and the right side of the heart.

-- Unknown cause (idiopathic pulmonary arterial hypertension)
+- Unknown cause, called idiopathic pulmonary arterial hypertension.

-- Heart problems present at birth (congenital heart disease)
+- Heart problems present at birth, called a congenital heart defect.

 Group 2: Pulmonary hypertension caused by left-sided heart disease

-- Left-sided heart valve disease, such as mitral valve or aortic valve disease
+- Left-sided heart valve disease such as mitral valve or aortic valve disease.

 Group 3: Pulmonary hypertension caused by lung disease

-- Chronic obstructive pulmonary disease (COPD)
+- Chronic obstructive pulmonary disease.

-- Long-term exposure to high altitudes in people who may be at higher risk of pulmonary hypertension
+- Long-term exposure to high altitudes in people who may be at higher risk of pulmonary hypertension.

 Group 4: Pulmonary hypertension caused by chronic blood clots or blockages in the pulmonary artery

 Group 5: Pulmonary hypertension triggered by other health conditions

-- Blood disorders, including polycythemia vera and essential thrombocythemia
+- Blood disorders, including polycythemia vera and essential thrombocythemia.

-- Inflammatory disorders such as sarcoidosis and vasculitis
+- Inflammatory disorders such as sarcoidosis.

-- Metabolic disorders, including glycogen storage disease
+- Metabolic disorders, including glycogen storage disease.

-- Kidney disease
+- Kidney disease.